Choosing The Top-Leading Home Security System Made This Easy

 The majority of the Insteon 2582-222 Starter Kit are white and labeled GE, so it isn’t actually a self-made home security system.
 While not making our top 10, it’s not the end of the world if you buy this to upgrade an existing system.

+Someone had to come in last place.
+We hope this POS doesn’t end up in your home but here is the quick glance at it anyways.
 The Visonic PowerMax home management kit comes in last place at #20.
-Hey, it at least it made it right?
-A unique but complicated interface really made for some fun testing.
-As you can see in the picture above, the door sensors do not have peel and stick technology and require drilling.
+A unique but complicated interface really made for some interesting tests.
+The door sensors do not have peel and stick technology and require drilling.

 More about the PowerMax kit:

 Basically basic.
-We were surprised to see this one still for sale.
-It is as basic as one can get and as hard on the consumer to setup on their own as well.
-It isn't offered by any major security dealer either.
+We were surprised to see this one is even for sale.
+It is as average as one can get in 2018 and is hard to setup.
+No authorized security dealers carry it.
 Nothing to connect to smart phone or that route.
-You really have to go out of your way to find and buy the PowerMax by Visonic.
+One really has to go out of their way to find the PowerMax by Visonic.

 The good, not-so-good and horrible about PowerMax: